Johnson County Community College: Academics

 JCCC offers a range of undergraduate credit courses that form the first two years of most college curricula.
 Class size averages 25 to 30 students.
 The college has more than 100 transfer agreements with regional colleges and universities, which assure admittance without loss of time or credit.
 More than 41 percent of JCCC students enrolled in fall 2014 planned to transfer to another college or university.
 More than 50 one- and two-year career degree and certificate programs prepare students to enter the job market in high-employment fields.
 JCCC has nine selective-admission programs.

 The college has 926 full-time faculty and staff.
 Another 1,451 people work as adjunct faculty or part-time staff.
 Most faculty members have master's degrees, and many have or are earning doctorates.
-Faculty and staff have won many awards for excellence.
+Faculty and staff have also won many awards for excellence.

 JCCC has an open-admissions policy.
 Students wishing to attend the college must file an application, submit official transcripts and complete an assessment process.
 Students may register for classes via the Internet.

 The school offers student clubs, study-abroad programs, a police academy, agriculture school, a theater arts program and much more.
 Billington Library is the most notable library at the school, with a collection of books and technology for all students and community members to use.